ace-dexter/hello-world/README.md

 My first basic program

 Hi all,
-Myself ace, a new comer in the field of programmer.
+Myself ace, a new comer in the field of programming.